 We use Black, Indigenous, and people of color (BIPOC) to refer to groups that have faced and are facing racism.
 Where possible, we try to center all these groups rather than using the term non-white, which still centers white people.
 We recognize that BIPOC individuals come from diverse and unique backgrounds, and therefore do not all have the same experience.
 In the survey, individuals specified whether they identified as BIPOC or not.

 The term individuals with a chronic condition describes individuals with a chronic health condition or disability.
-We understand that many people within the disability community prefer person-first language (i.e., person with a disability), while others prefer identity-first language (i.e., disabled person).
+We understand that many people within the disability community prefer person-first language (e.g., person with a disability), while others prefer identity-first language (e.g., disabled person).
 We use the term individuals with a chronic condition to be inclusive of all types of disability and chronic health conditions.

 Trainees with English as a second language (ESL) were those who did not have English as their first language.
 We use the term ESL to encompass trainees who speak English as a foreign language (EFL) and English as an additional language (EAL).
 We did not differentiate international trainees (i.e., those studying or working in countries that are not their native country) and in-country trainees with ESL, but we recognize that many respondents with ESL may also be international trainees.

 Historically excluded groups (HEGs) refers to any group of people who have been excluded from full rights and privileges based on historical systems of oppression.
-This can include, but is not limited to, female-identifying individuals, non-binary or third gender individuals, BIPOC individuals, and individuals with chronic health conditions.
+This can include (but is not limited to) female individuals, transgender individuals, non-binary or third gender individuals, BIPOC individuals, and individuals with chronic health conditions.
 We chose not to use the term ‘underrepresented minority’ as the term ‘historically excluded’ better encompasses the power dynamics and systems of oppression that governed which groups were excluded.
+The term HEG is also commonly used in publications, such as in Dodson et al. 2009, Ramos et al. 2021, and Berhe et al. 2022.

 References cited